TamikaLunn/FF-roost-structure/README.md

 # FF-roost-structure
-Data and code repository for Lunn et al (2021) Counterintuitive scaling between population size and density: implications and suggestions for modelling transmission of infectious diseases in bat populations
+Data and code repository for Lunn et al (2021) Counterintuitive scaling between population abundance and local density: implications for modelling transmission of infectious diseases in bat populations